pasDamola/chat_bot/README.md

-# Friendly Chatbot
+# Premier League bot

-## A chatbot built with Rasa(an open source framework), enabling users to have a friendly conversation
+## A chatbot built with Rasa(an open source framework), recommending the clubs worth supporting in the English Premier League